Skip to main content

 What This Template Is For

 A retrospective is where your sprint turns into learning.
 Without a structured format, retros drift into venting sessions or awkward silences.
-This template gives you a repeatable structure for running effective retros that produce real action items -- not just sticky notes that get forgotten.
+This template gives you a repeatable structure for running effective retros that produce real action items.
+Not just sticky notes that get forgotten.

 It covers the classic What Went Well / What Didn't / Action Items format, plus three alternative formats you can rotate to keep retros fresh across your Scrum team.
+For the meeting that precedes the retro, see the sprint planning guide and Sprint Planning Template.

 When to Use This Template